emmawalshdev/The-Book-bar/testing.md

     - Confirm error message 'Password and/or Username is incorrect.' appears.

 - Correct username and password:
-    - Confirm redirect to profile page.
+    - Confirm a redirect to Profile page.

 **Register page**